alexeyinkin/flutter-app-state/README.md

    This is how [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) works in JavaScript, nicely abstracted by Flutter.
    `PageStackRouteInformationParser` detects this and skips the URL parsing.
-3. `PageStackBloc.setConfiguration()` is called with all pages' states recovered into maps.
+3. `PageStack.setConfiguration()` is called with all pages' states recovered into maps.
    The current pages in the stack are diffed against that recovered state.
-   Unchanged pages are not affected, unwanted pages are popped, and new pages are created using the `createPage` factory you provided when creating this bloc.
+   Unchanged pages are not affected, unwanted pages are popped, and new pages are created using the `createPage` factory you provided when creating this stack.
 This is why `createPage` gets a map and not a `PagePath` object.
-4. `PageStckBloc` emits an event to rebuild any navigator listening to it.
+4. `PageStck` emits an event to rebuild any navigator listening to it.
-   This is usually `PageStackBlocNavigator` created for you by the default `PageStackRouterDelegate` you passed to the app constructor.
+   This is usually `PageStackNavigator` created for you by the default `PageStackRouterDelegate` you passed to the app constructor.
-5. The `Navigator` then runs its own diff on pages to update the routes that actually show the screen widgets.
+5. The `Navigator` then runs its own diff on pages to update the routes that actually show the screen widgets, this is Flutter's built-in.
 This way you get the updated UI.

 It all works for you automatically if you correctly set all pages' and `PagePath` keys.